vanessaaleung/data-science-notes/data-engineering/spark/README.md

     --pydiaper/cleaning/clean_prices.py
   ```
 ## Test Pyramid
-- Unit Testing: test pieces of code that don't't rely on external dependencies
+- Unit Testing: test pieces of code that don't rely on external dependencies
+- Integration/Service Test
-- Integration/Service Test: interaction with file systems and databases, slower
+  - interaction with file systems and databases, slower
+  - tests the interaction between a few services
 - UI test
+  - Closest to end-user experiences
+  - Most difficult to debug
+  - Combine the services of many systems
 ## Performance Tuning
 - Caching Data In Memory
 - Other Configuration Options